NickArancibia/wifikill/README.md

 - Restore ARP tables when you press Ctrl+C

 ## Disclaimer
 This tool is for educational and authorized testing purposes only.
-Its use on anauthorized networks is illegal and unethical.
+Its use on unauthorized networks is illegal and unethical.